axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 # Input Phone

 This component constitutes a special-purpose input field to enter phone numbers from around the world in a standardized way.
+It features a country-code dropdown and a text-input field for the phone number proper.
+Pasting composite numbers like '+41 771234567' into the text-input field is also supported.

 ## Usage